ibm-cloud-docs/monitoring/api/metrics_api.md

 {:note: .note}
 {:external: target="_blank" .external}

-# Extracting metrics from a {{site.data.keyword.mon_short}} instance by using the Sysdig API
+# Extracting metrics from a {{site.data.keyword.mon_short}} instance by using the Monitoring API
 {: #metrics_api}

-You can extract metrics from an {{site.data.keyword.mon_full_notm}} instance by using the Sysdig API.
+You can extract metrics from an {{site.data.keyword.mon_full_notm}} instance by using the Monitoring API.
 {:shortdesc}

-For more information about the Sysdig Meric Query API, see [Data APIs](https://sysdig.gitbooks.io/sysdig-cloud-api/content/rest_api/data.html){: external}.
+For more information about the Monitoring Metric  Query API, see [Data APIs](https://sysdig.gitbooks.io/sysdig-cloud-api/content/rest_api/data.html){: external}.

 ## Get metrics by using cURL